 NOTE 4—The TxOPLimit[AC] state variables are not updated by the procedure defined in this subclause, but in 10.22.2.8 TxOP limit.(#7138)

-A non-AP HE STA should only send QoS Data frames in an HE TB PPDU with ACs for which the STA's buffer queues contain frames that are only addressed to its associated AP.(#8297)
+A non-AP HE STA that transmits QoS Data frames in an HE TB PPDU should only send QoS Data frames from ACs for which the STA's buffer queues contain frames that are only addressed to its associated AP. (#13075, #13887)(#8297)

 When the HEMUEDCATimer[AC] of a non-AP HE STA(#7186) reaches zero, then the STA may update the CWmin[AC], CWmax[AC] and AIFSN[AC] either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP to which the STA is associated, or to the values contained in the default dot11EDCATable if an EDCA Parameter Set element has not been received.
 An non-AP HE STA that sends a frame with OM Control field(#4727) with the UL MU Disable subfield set to 1 as defined in 27.8.3 (Rules for transmit operating mode (TOM) indication) may set the HEMUEDCATimer[AC] for all its ACs to 0 on receiving an immediate acknowledegment from the OMI responder.(#)

+11ax Editor: Modify 10.2.4.2 HCF contention based channel access (EDCA) as follows:

 HCF contention based channel access (EDCA)

-In addition, an HE AP may change the EDCA access parameters for non-AP HE STAs(#6256) that are UL MU capable, by including an MU EDCA Parameter Set element in the Beacon frame, Probe Response frame, and (Re)Association(#7931) Response frame.
-A non-AP HE STA(#6256) that receives an MU EDCA Parameter Set element from its associated AP follows the rules defined in 27.2.6 (Obtaining an EDCA TXOP for HE non-AP STAs using MU EDCA parameters).
+An HE AP can additionally provide MU EDCA parameters for non-AP HE STAs(#6256), as defined in 27.2.6 (EDCA operation using MU EDCA parameters). (#12041)

+11ax Editor: Modify 10.22.2.2 EDCA backoff procedure as follows:

 EDCA backoff procedure